-In March 2017, we completed our first Phase 1 trial in Denmark to evaluate the safety and tolerability profile of two different PRINT formulations of bupivacaine: LIQ865A, consisting of particles combining bupivacaine and polylactic-glycolic acid, a polymer widely used in sustained-release drug products and surgical sutures; and LIQ865B, consisting of particles of bupivacaine alone, in a proprietary diluting agent.
+In March 2017, we completed our Phase 1a trial in Denmark to evaluate the safety and tolerability profile of two different PRINT formulations of bupivacaine: LIQ865A, consisting of particles combining bupivacaine and polylactic-glycolic acid, a polymer widely used in sustained-release drug products and surgical sutures; and LIQ865B, consisting of particles of bupivacaine alone, in a proprietary diluting agent.
 We observed a dose-response relationship in this trial, and all doses were well-tolerated.
-The results from this initial Phase 1 trial helped inform our selection of LIQ865A for further investigation in the United States.
-We filed an IND application in the United States in June 2017 and initiated a Phase 1 trial in the United States in September 2017 using an experimental pain model in healthy adults with quantitative sensory testing.
-We expect to initiate Phase 2-enabling toxicology studies in the second half of 2018.
+The results from the Phase 1a trial helped inform our selection of LIQ865A for further investigation in the United States.
+We filed an IND application in the United States in June 2017 and initiated a Phase 1b trial in the United States in September 2017 using an experimental pain model in healthy adults with quantitative sensory testing.
+We completed the U.S. Phase 1b trial in April 2018.
+We expect to initiate Phase 2-enabling toxicology studies in the second half of 2018 which are expected to be followed by an additional Phase 2-enabling toxicology study in 2019, subject to the availability of sufficient funding.
 In the United States, we plan to rely in part on the 505(b)(2) regulatory pathway for our NDA submission to the FDA for LIQ865, which would allow us to rely on the FDA's prior determinations of safety and efficacy for other products containing bupivacaine, such as Marcaine and EXPAREL.